Is There an Odds Shift for the Steelers Following the Metcalf Trade?

 State law allows for up to 25 licenses for permanent gaming operations, and each can have a betting platform.
 Because of that, the state has a wealth of operators, including some of the most well known brands.
 Some of them include:

 The first state run lottery's were legalized in 1971.
 Since then gambling in Pennsylvania has come a long way.
 In-person gambling at casinos officially began in 2006 with the first brick and mortar establishments opening their doors.
-In 2019, gambling online was made legal with betting on sports soon to follow.
+In 2019, iGaming was made legal with betting on sports soon to follow.

 All forms are regulated by the Pennsylvania Gaming Control Board (PGCB).
 However, every operator must be licensed and approved per gambling laws set forth by the PGCB.
 There are a few differences between online and in-person gambling.
 Much of this comes down to the types of wagering available.